hbadamgul21/LinkedIn-Search-Simplifier-/README.txt

 [END CODE]

+UPDATED CODE - Infinite Scrolling

+[BEGIN CODE]

+var Scroll = function scrollDown()
+{

+	window.scrollTo(0,document.body.scrollHeight);

+}

+var Interval = setInterval(Scroll, 1000);

+//To STOP the scroll once it reached the end of the infinite scroll, type this in the dev tool: window.clearInterval(Interval);

+[END CODE]

-This code loads all of the contents of the page, by clicking on the "See More Jobs" button, this way you can easily use Ctrl-F to locate your matches from the .txt file.
+This code loads all of the contents of the page, by clicking on the "See More Jobs" (NEW: Infinite Scrolling) button, this way you can easily use Ctrl-F to locate your matches from the .txt file.

 ---------------------
 | HAPPY SEARCHING!  |